BU-IE-582/fall-23-anillturgut/index.md

 ## Welcome to my GitHub Pages

 I am a Master student in Industrial Engineering Student.
-In this GitHub page, I am going to share my progress throughout this semester :)
+In this GitHub page, I am going to share my progress throughout this semester.

 You can [check](https://github.com/anillturgut?tab=repositories) my other repositories about IE and CS related projects.

-### Undergraduate Senior Design Project
+### Homeworks & Project

-You can also check my undergrature senior design project about truck scheduling problem for Ekol Logistics.
-Model for minimizing [Tardiness](files/IE402_Gurobi_Tardiness.html) and the [# of Tardy Jobs](files/IE402_Gurobi_NumberOfTardy.html).